 They also swivel, sway, judder, slide and collide.

 And they act.
-Oh boy, can they act — whether it’s in the taunting erotic showdown of “Sexual Cannibalism,” the mournfully stylized rituals of “…and their souls will understand,” or the dance-diva spoof of “M.I.A.”
+Oh boy, can they act — whether it’s in the taunting erotic showdown of “Sentimental Cannibalism,” the mournfully stylized rituals of “…and their souls will understand,” or the dance-diva spoof of “M.I.A.”